-Rethinking the cardboard box has never been more important.
-Just ask Amazon and Target
+The hot new product Amazon and Target are obsessing over?
+Boxes

 Working with his team, Waterbury looked at Target’s corrugated box designs and realized that while the boxes came in all shapes and sizes, a mere three box models accounted for 70% of all shipments the company was making.
 That meant if they did something to just those most popular boxes, they could delight most of their customers with relative ease.

-“Rather than doing what may other people do in this space, which is identify a pattern or the wordmark of a company and put it all over, we took a different path,” says Waterbury, no doubt talking about direct-to-consumer brand boxes. “[We asked] what if every one of those boxes could be a different story, and every time you get something you might . . . see the Bullseye dog in a different part of the story?”
+“Rather than doing what many other people do in this space, which is identify a pattern or the wordmark of a company and put it all over, we took a different path,” says Waterbury, no doubt talking about direct-to-consumer brand boxes. “[We asked] what if every one of those boxes could be a different story, and every time you get something you might . . . see Bullseye the dog in a different part of the story?”

 Each box is like a single-serve narrative scene.
 The largest box is a small house, with the Bullseye sitting on a couch, listening to tunes.
 The medium box is the aforementioned delivery truck.
 And the smallest features Bullseye popping his head, ironically, out of a box.